 Natura serves as a forum designed to foster critical interdisciplinary conversations about history, cultures, places, and theories of science, epistemology, and knowledge production.

-Natura provides a forum for students to interrogate specifically the study of science and epistemology across the humanities and the sciences.
-The working group considers various topics of importance within Science and Technology Studies and Philosophies and Sociologies of Science, including but not limited to literary, historical, critical, and philosophical engagements with science and scientist practices across a broad historical span, from the medieval period through the sixteenth-century and into the present, and between different cultures, places, spaces, and species.
-Appropriate research examines the relationships between science, objects of study, epistemology, ontology, and theories of practice.
-The group considers how the development and production of scientific knowledge across global networks continues to transform our world and constitutes objective knowledge and fact.
-While Natura's focus may be on Anglo-European knowledge communities, the working group seeks to understand them alongside developing epistemologies and ontologies across the globe.
-Thus Natura is also committed to indigenous, alternative, subaltern, and emerging epistemologies and ontologies from multiple cultures and traditions.
-The working group welcomes work that engages with critical theoretical perspectives such as feminism, decolonial theory, post-colonial theory, Actor Network Theory, affect theory, and posthumanism.
+We provide a forum for students to interrogate the study of science and epistemology across the humanities and the sciences.
+The working group considers various topics of importance within science and technology studies and philosophies and sociologies of science, including but not limited to literary, historical, critical, and philosophical engagements with science and scientist practices across a broad historical span, from the medieval period through the sixteenth-century and into the present, and between different cultures, places, spaces, and species.
+The group considers how the development and production of scientific knowledge across global networks is constituted as objective knowledge and fact.
+The working group seeks to understand epistemologies and ontologies across the globe, including indigenous, alternative, subaltern, and emerging epistemologies and ontologies from multiple cultures and traditions.
+The working group welcomes work that engages with critical theoretical perspectives such as feminism, decolonial theory, post-colonial theory, affect theory, and posthumanism, among others.

 Natura helps students develop their research projects by critically exploring various methodologies and theoretical frameworks of inquiry and also, more practically, provides a space to discuss and revise their ongoing work.
 It also fosters a community for researchers of science and epistemology within the university, and allows members of the working group to engage with leading scholars in their fields of interest.

 Natura is generously supported by the Rutgers British Studies Center (RBSC) and by the Rutgers Graduate Student Association (GSA).